VipinindKumar/NNforFeatures/README.md

 Instead of doing Feature Engineering with hand by mean-encoding, breaking strings, trends, averages, combination of features etc. It would be nice if we could automate the feature engineering process.

-Main idea being that activations in hidden layers of a deep Neural Network, are combinations of input features generally representing lower level details or patterns to higher level details in the input.
-Using these details as input features in other type of modelsand investigate the effects of using activations as input features(being automatically engineered by training a Neural Network).
+Main idea being that activations in hidden layers of a deep Neural Network, are combinations of input features, generally representing lower level details or patterns to higher level details of the input data.
+Using these details as input features in other type of models and investigate the effects of using hidden layer activations as input features(being automatically engineered by training a Neural Network).

+Instead of X as input investigating the effects of using A1, A2, ... as inputs for model's training.

 <hr>